-The LPA11-K is a fast, flexible microprocessor subsystem that is designed for applications requiring concurrent data acquisition and data reduction at high speeds.
+The LPA11-K is a fast, flexible microprocessor subsystem designed for applications requiring high-speed, concurrent data acquisition and data reduction.
 The LPA11-K allows aggregate analog input and output rates of up to 150,000 samples per second.
 The maximum aggregate digital input and output rate is 15,000 samples per second.

-Table 4-1 lists the useful minimum and maximum LPA11-K configurations supported by VAX/VMS.
+Table 4-1 lists the useful minimum and maximum LPA11-K configurations supported by the VMS operating system.